Searching

 Anki 2.1.24+, AnkiMobile 2.0.60+ and AnkiDroid 2.17+ support searching in notes with "regular expressions", a standard and powerful way of searching in text.

-Start a search with re: to search by regular expression.
+Start a search with re: to search using regular expressions.
 To make things easier, Anki will treat the following as raw input, so bear in mind the rules listed there.

 Some examples: